Instagram Model Julianne Kissinger Wears Nothing But Rose Petals In Naked Snap

 Julianne Kissinger is probably one of the most generous Instagram models out there.
 She frequently updates her social media pages with extremely racy pics of herself wearing next to nothing.
 In fact, her massive fan base knows that they can rely on a steady stream of sexy photos from one of the most beautiful women on the planet.
-Kissinger did not disappoint her followers when she recently posted a nearly nude photo on Instagram.
+Kissinger did not disappoint her followers when she recently posted a nearly-nude photo on Instagram.

 Kissinger is no stranger to nudity.
-There are dozens of nearly naked photos of her all over the internet.
+There are dozens of nearly-naked photos of her all over the internet.
 But this particular image shows the brunette bombshell as she’s never been seen before.
 The social media star shared that the photo was taken in Bali.
 She said that the resort had been her favorite place to stay and said that the view was incredible.

 The photo showed Kissinger sitting in an outdoor flower bath.
 The model stood in waist-deep water surrounded by millions of petals.
-Kissinger was completely nude save for pink and red blooms which she pasted on her nipples.
+Kissinger was completely nude, save for pink and red blooms which she pasted on her nipples.

 Kissinger wore her hair in a side path.
 Her tresses cascaded down her back and shoulders as she tried to balance herself in the water.
 She wore a bold brow, lashings of mascara, and red lipstick to complete her look.
 The bikini model’s only accessory was a bangle she wore on her wrist.